 (Letting it all out)

-Last month I mentioned I wanted to start a secret blog where people can anonymously let it all out.
-All the crap inside of us that we need to get out but don’t want the entire world (or our friends and families) to see.
+Last month I mentioned I wanted to start a secret blog, where people can anonymously let it all out.
+All the crap inside of us we need to get out, but don’t want the entire world to see?

-Well, I did just that and I already have six published posts from some brave souls who trusted me with their secrets.
+Well, I did it and I already have six published posts from some brave souls who trusted me with their secrets.

-Let me tell you, I am in love with all of this so thank you to those who’ve already submitted and know that your secrets are completely safe with myself and the community we are building.
+Let me tell you, I am in love with all of this, so thank you to those who’ve already submitted and know that your secrets are completely safe with me and the community we are building.

-You don’t have to be a writer to submit and there is no word requirement (there is one post being submitted that is only two or three sentences).
+You don’t have to be a writer to submit, and there is no word count requirement.

-Keep sending submissions via email (firstname.lastname@example.org) and know that there is absolutely no limit to how many posts you can submit.
+Keep sending submissions via email, and know that there is absolutely no limit to how many posts you can submit.

 And remember, only those who submit will get access to the blog.